 From aqua parks to wildlife experiences of the up-close-and-personal kind, the Sunshine Coast is a playground for family goodness.
 But the fun doesn’t stop there.

-Hopefully, this go-to list of kid-friendly cafes and restaurants on the Sunshine Coast will make it easy to hunt out new eating experiences with menus for the whole family, caffeinated drinks and distraction zones for kids.
+Soak up the Sunshine Coast’s atmosphere – and take the fam’s taste buds on an adventure too – with this go-to list of kid-friendly cafes and restaurants.
+Consider the hunt for new eating experiences with menus for everyone, caffeinated drinks for grown-ups and distraction zones for kids sorted.

 The Velo Project, Mooloolaba

-Velo’s coffee game is strong (they even serve it up in bowls!), but for an alternate pick-me-up, try their immunity punch made with turmeric, ginger, carrot apple and orange.
-You’ll find a shaded kids’ area out the back with enough toys, cars and cubbies to keep them busy.
+Velo’s coffee game is strong (they even serve it up in bowls!), but for an alternate pick-me-up, try their healing organic teas.
+You’ll find a shaded kids’ area out the back with enough toys and cubbies to keep them busy while you sip.